 Florence, the cradle of the Italian Renaissance, is a real open-air art gallery.
 With its ancient palaces, monuments, museums, and splendid churches embellished with works by great artists such as Michelangelo, Titian, Leonardo da Vinci, and Botticelli, Florence has a lot to offer.
 Starting from Piazza del Duomo, passing through Piazza Della Signoria until reaching Ponte Vecchio, it is a succession of timeless beauties.
 Without considering the Uffizi Gallery, one of the most visited and famous Italian museums, known for its vast collection of Renaissance works.
 Beyond the Arno river, you will also find Palazzo Pitti and Boboli Gardens, the historic residence of the Grand Dukes of Tuscany and the largest monumental green area in the city.

-Read also: Things to do in Florence
+Read more about Florence: Things to do in Florence

 Among the cities recommended for the perfect honeymoon in Italy, Venice certainly could not be missing, considered the city of love on par with Paris.
 Unique in the world, it is full of suggestive corners and hotels capable of making you live a real dream.
 Venice must be explored calmly, getting lost in the alleys and along the bridges.
 The beating heart of the Venetian city is the elegant Piazza San Marco, one of the most beautiful squares in the world, surrounded by wonderful monuments such as the Basilica of San Marco, the Bell Tower, and the Doge’s Palace.
 Another important symbol of the city is the Grand Canal, which divides the city in two and which you can see in all its splendor from the Rialto Bridge.
 For lovers, a romantic gondola ride cannot be missing.